JelfsMaterialsGroup/stko/docs/source/index.rst

 `stko <https://github.com/lukasturcani/stk>`_ is a Python library which performs optimizations and calculations on complex molecules built using `stk <https://github.com/JelfsMaterialsGroup/stko>`_.
-Optimizations or calculations are typically performed by providing an :class:`stk.ConstructedMolecule` to the function.
-In the case of optimizations, a clone of :class:`stk.ConstructedMolecule` is returned.
+In the case of optimizations, a clone of :class:`stk.Molecule` is returned.
 For calculators, a :class:`.Calculator` and a :class:`.Results` are used to calculate and extract properties of an :class:`stk.Molecule`.